davijoh/jonathandavies/content/posts/my-journey-towards-a-free-personal-website.md

 Github Pages seemed like a less popular option nowadays and Vercel seemed more complicated.

 The connexion between my Github repository and Netlify was seamless!

+As for the CMS, there were a few free options as well, starting with Netlify's own product.